 - Arm the security system in ‘Stay’ mode.
 This way you can freely move around the home while testing.

-- Open a door or window that is connected to your home alarm system.
-Once the siren begins to ring, wait at least forty-five seconds then disarm the security system.
+- Once the system is fully armed, open a door or window that is connected to the security system.
+Once the siren has sounded, wait for 45 seconds, then promptly disarm the system.

-- Open each door or window with a door sensor, window sensor, or motion detector one at a time.
+- Open each door and window where sensors are installed, doing so one at a time.

-- Close the respective door or window.
-The security system keypad should revert to “READY” mode.
+- Close the door or window.
+Your panel should change back to “Ready” mode.